 Gators Baseball Pounces on Stetson Errors to Sweep Series

-Florida baseball swept its first midweek series of the season Wednesday, defeating the Stetson Hatters 9-3.
+No. 12 Florida baseball swept its first midweek series of the season Wednesday by defeating the Stetson Hatters 9-3.

-Stetson (0-5) opened the first inning strong at Condron Family Ballpark, becoming the only team this season to hold Florida (4-1) scoreless in the opening frame.
+Stetson (0-5) opened the first inning strong at Condron Family Ballpark in becoming the only team this season to hold Florida (4-1) scoreless in the opening frame.
 However, the shutout was short-lived.

 Things went from bad to worse for the Hatters.
-On the next pitch, Walker hit freshman Cash Strayer, loading the bases.
+On the next pitch, Walker hit freshman Cash Strayer to load the bases.
 Stetson coach Steve Trimper then called for a pitching change.
 Right-hander Dallis Moran entered with one out and the bases loaded.

-Despite the change, Stetson’s defensive struggles continued.
-Sophomore Kyle Jones hit a comebacker to the mound, but Moran’s throw home was off target, allowing Kendall to score.
+However, Stetson’s defensive struggles continued.
+Sophomore Kyle Jones hit a comebacker, but Moran’s throw home was off target to allow Kendall to score.
 The miscue marked Stetson’s third error of the inning and gave Florida a 2-0 lead.

-Brendan Lawson followed with a double to the left-field corner, driving in two runs and extending the lead to 4-0.
+Brendan Lawson followed with a double to the left-field corner to drive in two runs and extend the lead to 4-0.
 Lawson later scored to cap a six-run second inning.

 Florida’s bullpen responded in key moments.
-Jackson Hoyt made his collegiate debut in the fourth inning but allowed two singles and hit shortstop Jack Harley, loading the bases with one out.
+Jackson Hoyt made his collegiate debut in the fourth inning, but allowed two singles and hit shortstop Jack Harley to load the bases with one out.
 Florida turned to Notre Dame transfer Ricky Reeth, whose second pitch to De la Cruz resulted in an inning-ending double play.

 Lugo-Canchola, a transfer from Northwest Nazarene and the 2025 NCAA Division II Pitcher of the Year, was dominant in relief.
 When he exited in the eighth inning, he had retired the first 17 batters he faced across his first two appearances with Florida.